Ornamental grasses: cutting back

 How to cut back

-Deciduous grasses, which turn a golden, straw brown rather than necessarily lose their leaves, need different treatment from those with are evergreen.
+Deciduous grasses, which turn a golden or straw-brown rather than necessarily losing their leaves, need different treatment to evergreen grasses.

-- Stipa tenuissima is classed as deciduous but in some gardens performs more as an evergreen.
-If the build up of dead material is low, treat as for evergreens by simply combing out the loose foliage.
-Alternatively, and for plants with a lot of dead, cut back fully in spring
+Stipa tenuissima is classed as a deciduous grass, but in warmer regions it often performs more like an evergreen.
+If there’s little build-up of dead material, then treat it as an evergreen and simply comb out the loose foliage.
+But if there is a lot of dead material, cut it back fully in spring

-- Larger evergreen species such as Cortaderia selloana (pampas grass) benefit from hard annual pruning in early spring, cutting back as far as possible without damaging new growth.
-Wear goggles and thick gloves as leaf blades have sharp edges, and cut tough stems with loppers.
-Burning pampas grass is no longer common practice as the crown can be damaged.
-Removing a large unwanted pampas is no easy matter and may require machinery such as a mini-digger if digging around with a spade or mattock fails to lift it
+Larger evergreen species (such as pampas grass, Cortaderia selloana) benefit from hard pruning annually in early spring.
+Cut them back as far as possible without damaging the new growth.
+Wear eye protection and thick gloves as the leaf blades have sharp edges.
+Cut tough stems with loppers.
+Burning pampas grass is not advisable, as the crown can be damaged

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.